Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 unset MQTT_TLS_CA MQTT_TLS_CERT MQTT_TLS_KEY MQTT_TLS_REJECT_UNAUTHORIZED
 ```

  Notes:
  - Only same-host processes can reach `127.0.0.1:1883`; devices and remote clients must use mTLS on `8883`.
  - With `mqtt://` the Node.js client ignores TLS options even if set, but prefer unsetting to keep logs clean.
  - External clients/devices remain protected by mTLS and ACLs on port 8883.

+##### Provisioning Cert API (MVP)

+- For developer experience during MVP, the provisioning certificate HTTP endpoints served by `core-service` are always enabled and do not require authentication.
+- Endpoints (public):
+  - `GET /api/provisioning/certs/ca.crt` — Root CA PEM
+  - `GET /api/provisioning/certs/provisioning.crt` — Provisioning client certificate PEM
+  - `GET /api/provisioning/certs/provisioning.key` — Provisioning client key PEM
+- Notes:
+  - This trades off security for ease of testing on private/dev networks.
+Post-MVP we will reintroduce authentication/authorization and/or time-bound tokens.
+  - Other sensitive HTTP APIs remain behind admin authentication.

+#### Security Posture (MVP, same-host services)

+- Minimum security for inter-service messaging on the same host via loopback `127.0.0.1:1883`.
+- ACLs: the local anonymous listener uses `config/mosquitto-local-unrestricted.acl` to allow full read/write on `$devicehub/#` for same-host services only.
+- External connections must use mTLS on `8883` with ACLs enforced by `config/mosquitto.acl` (CN mapped to username).
+- This is a deliberate MVP trade-off to optimize developer experience; we will tighten local authentication/authorization post-MVP (e.g., per-service credentials or local-only auth).

 #### Diagnostics: MQTT Sanity Test (mTLS)